SciViews/svGUI/README.md

 ## Note to developers

 This package used to be developed on R-Forge in the past.
-However, the latest [R-Forge version](https://r-forge.r-project.org/projects/sciviews/)) was moved to this Github repository on 2016-03-17 (SVN version 569). **Please, do not use R-forge anymore for SciViews development, use this Github repository instead.**
+However, the latest [R-Forge version](https://r-forge.r-project.org/projects/sciviews/) was moved to this Github repository on 2016-03-17 (SVN version 569). **Please, do not use R-Forge anymore for SciViews development, use this Github repository instead.**